The Palamidi Fortress in Nafplio – Tips, photos & info

 The Church of St Andrew

 The church of St Andrew also occupies one of the bastions.
 This small barrel-vaulted church was built in 1712.
 On November 29th, 1822, one day before the Saint Andrew celebration, Staikos Staikopoulos and 300 men liberated the fortress of Palamidi from the Ottomans.
-The fact that this happened on the eve of St Andrew’s celebration made them think that they owed the victory to the Saint.
+The fact that this happened on the eve of St. Andrew’s celebration led them to believe that they owed the victory to the Saint.

 What’s the name of the little water castle?